rice-cracker-2234/BetterSynapse/README.md

 # BetterSynapse - An open-source Synapse UI
-## THIS PROJECT IS NO LONGER SUPPORTED
+## THIS PROJECT IS NO LONGER MAINTAINED
-This project was just a hobby of mine, if you still want to use this, please visit [BestSynapse](https://github.com/L1ghtingBolt/BestSynapse)!
+Development has shifted to [SynUI](https://github.com/rice-software/SynUI)

 ## Requirements
  - .NET Framework 4.8